smarthg/harper-form-tool/USER_GUIDE.md

 - "Set the deductible to $500"
 - "Change the coverage type to comprehensive"
 - "Make the monthly premium $120"

+#### For ACORD 126 Form (Commercial General Liability Section)
+- "Set the business name to Smith Construction"
+- "Change the effective date to June 1st, 2025"
+- "Update the policy number to GL-789012"
+- "Make the general aggregate limit $2,000,000"
+- "Set the products completed operations aggregate to $1,000,000"
+- "Change the each occurrence limit to $1,000,000"
+- "Set the deductible to $5,000"
+- "Change the personal advertising injury to $1,000,000"

 ### Command Structure